Beijing's super commutes reflect a city bulging at the seams

 Reuters recently tracked residents on their daily commute from home to work.
 Their journeys, which crisscross the city, are as diverse as their individual stories.

-Take, for instance, Lai Yongmei, 47, a migrant worker who commutes 90 minutes from her village home in the Shunyi district to the chic Sanlitun neighborhood to clean corporate offices.
+Take, for instance, Lai Yongmei, 47, a migrant worker who commutes 90 minutes from her village home in the Shunyi district to the chic Sanlitun neighbourhood to clean corporate offices.

 Or Li Nan, a make-up artist who wakes up at 5:30 a.m. to commute the roughly 95 km (60 miles) from Tianjin to Beijing using a combination of bus, high-speed rail and subway.